 If you want the best Wells Fargo credit card approval odds, make sure to pay your bills on time and try to keep your credit utilization around 30%.
 And bear in mind that an application will trigger a hard inquiry which may temporarily cause a dip in your credit score.
 So make sure you know where you stand before applying.
 You can check your credit score for free, right here on WalletHub.

 The Wells Fargo credit card interest rate depends on which card you get.
-The Wells Fargo Platinum card is one of the best financing options as it offers an introductory purchase APR of 0% for up to 21 months from account opening on both purchases and balance transfers.
-After that, your remaining balance will accrue interest at a regular APR of 16.49% - 24.49% Variable, based on creditworthiness.
+The Wells Fargo Reflect® Card is one of the best financing options as it offers an introductory purchase APR of 0% for up to 21 months from account opening on both purchases and balance transfers.
+After that, your remaining balance will accrue interest at a regular APR of 15.99% - 27.99% Variable, based on creditworthiness.
 The card also has a balance transfer fee of 3% intro for 120 days, then up to 5% (min $5).… read full answer

 Here are the Wells Fargo credit card interest rates by card:

-Wells Fargo Active Cash® Card: 15.74% - 25.74% Variable APR; intro APR of 0% for 15 months from account opening on both purchases and balance transfers.
+The Wells Fargo Active Cash card has an intro APR of 0% for 15 months from account opening on both purchases and balance transfers.
 The card’s regular APR is 17.99% - 27.99% Variable.
-There’s also a balance transfer fee: 3% intro for 120 days, then up to 5% (min $5) balance transfer fee.
+There’s also a balance transfer fee: 3% intro for 120 days, then up to 5% (min $5).